Total Mortgage Arena: NCAA hockey tournaments

 The arena has joined Fairfield University and Yale University in co-hosting the East Regional of the NCAA Men's Ice Hockey Championship three times.
 The 2009 NCAA Division I Men's Ice Hockey Tournament featured the Air Force Falcons, Michigan Wolverines, Vermont Catamounts, and Yale Bulldogs.
 The Vermont Catamounts won a dramatic double overtime game against the Air Force Falcons to win the East Regional and advance to the 2009 Frozen Four.
 The 2011 NCAA Division I Men's Ice Hockey Tournament featured the Air Force Falcons, Minnesota-Duluth Bulldogs, Union Dutchmen, and Yale Bulldogs.
 The eventual 2011 National Champion Minnesota-Duluth Bulldogs upset the top seeded Yale Bulldogs to win the East Regional and advance to the 2011 Frozen Four.
 In 2012, the Union Dutchmen defeated UMass Lowell Riverhawks to advance to the Frozen Four.
 The arena hosted again in 2014.
 Most recently, in 2018, the top-seeded Notre Dame Fighting Irish beat the second-seeded Providence Friars to win the East Regional; the Michigan Tech Huskies and Clarkson Golden Knights also participated.
-The arena will again host the East Regional in 2023 on March 24 and 26.
+The arena would again host the East Regional in 2023 on March 24 and 26, which would feature the eventual 2023 NCAA champion Quinnipiac Bobcats, Ohio State Buckeyes, Harvard Crimson, and Merrimack Warriors.

 Sacred Heart Pioneers men's ice hockey

 The arena has served as the home venue for the Sacred Heart University men's ice hockey team since the 2016–17 season.
-Prior to the 2016-17 season, the Pioneers had hosted select games each year at the Arena since the 2010-11 season.
-During the 2019-20 season, the Pioneers were the hosts of the inaugural Connecticut Ice college hockey tournament, an in-season weekend tournament played at the Arena featuring matchups between the four NCAA Division 1 men's ice hockey programs in the State of Connecticut: the UConn Huskies men's ice hockey team, the Quinnipiac Bobcats men's ice hockey team, the Sacred Heart Pioneers men's ice hockey team, and the Yale Bulldogs men's ice hockey team.
-Sacred Heart would go on to win the championship game over Quinnipiac by a score of 4-1.
-The Pioneers are expected to move for the 2022-23 season upon the completion of a 4,000-seat arena at the Sacred Heart University West Campus in Fairfield, CT.
+Prior to the 2016–17 season, the Pioneers had hosted select games each year at the Arena since the 2010–11 season.
+During the 2019–20 season, the Pioneers were the hosts of the inaugural Connecticut Ice college hockey tournament, an in-season weekend tournament played at the Arena featuring matchups between the four NCAA Division 1 men's ice hockey programs in the State of Connecticut: the UConn Huskies men's ice hockey team, the Quinnipiac Bobcats men's ice hockey team, the Sacred Heart Pioneers men's ice hockey team, and the Yale Bulldogs men's ice hockey team.
+Sacred Heart would go on to win the championship game over Quinnipiac by a score of 4–1.
+The Pioneers are expected to move for the 2022–23 season upon the completion of a 4,000-seat arena at the Sacred Heart University West Campus in Fairfield, CT.